IPADS-DuVisor/DuVisor/README.md

 ## Why DuVisor

-Compared with the traditional virtualization, DuVisor has the following advantages.
+Compared with traditional virtualization, DuVisor offers several advantages:

-1. High Security: A deprivileged hypervisor eliminates the kernel’s attack surface introduced by virtualization.
-The one-to-one service model further enhances the isolation between VMs and the fault tolerance of the entire system.
+1. High Security: By using a deprivileged hypervisor, DuVisor eliminates the kernel's attack surface introduced by virtualization.
+Moreover, the one-to-one service model improves the isolation between virtual machines (VMs) and the fault tolerance of the system.

-2. Near-native Performance: Getting rid of redundant mode switching completely unleash the potential performance of virtualization.
-The integrated design further enhances the cooperation between modules to make the code more efficient.
+2. Near-native Performance: DuVisor eliminates redundant mode switching, thereby fully unleashing the potential performance of virtualization.
+The integrated design also improves cooperation between modules, making the code more efficient.

-3. Agile Development: Benefit from the thriving software environment in user space, DuVisor is no longer restricted by the kernel development environment and can freely choose the programming language and existing libraries.
-The project currently uses Rust to ensure security and takes advantage of the powerful testing framework it provides to improve the quality of the project.
+3. Agile Development: Because of the thriving software environment in user space, DuVisor is no longer constrained by kernel development environments and can freely choose programming languages and existing libraries.
+Currently, the project uses Rust to ensure security and takes advantage of its powerful testing framework to improve project quality.

 4. Flexible Operations and Maintenance: DuVisor can be upgraded without rebooting the host system.
 New features and functionalities can be deployed more quickly.
-Cloud services will have better fault tolerance benefiting from DuVisor's strong isolation.
+Cloud services will have better fault tolerance, benefiting from DuVisor's strong isolation.

 ## Duvisor's Architecture

-DuVisor serves VMs directly in user space with a one-to-one model to bring greater isolation to the entire system.
+DuVisor adopts a one-to-one model to serve virtual machines (VMs) directly in user space, providing greater isolation to the entire system.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="./figures/arch-dark.png 3x">